info-dpv-intelligence/rover-milestone-docs/index.md

 ---
 # 🚀 Rover Mission Documentation

-Welcome to the documentation for the **Rover Milestone** project.
-This project aims to design, develop, and prototype an autonomous rover capable of navigating challenging Martian-like terrains.
+Welcome to the documentation for the **Rover Milestone project**, a foundational initiative focused on developing a land-based exploration rover as a stepping stone toward future space exploration.
+The goal of this project is to design, develop, and prototype an autonomous rover capable of navigating challenging planetary-like terrains

 ## Mission Objectives